rangakamesh/Bulletin-Board-Server/README.md

 			-> If bulletin file exists upon server initiation it is used as is.
 			-> New message numbers should not exists already.[generate_number function]

-			-> If multiple reads and a write is issued at the same time, where any one of the read is issued before the write, then.
+			-> If multiple reads and a writes are issued at the same time, where any one of the read is issued before the write, then.
 			   The server allows all the "reads" to be executed and then executes the write.
 			-> If write is issued before reads, any number reads should wait before until write is completed.